Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Conclusion

 \section{Conclusion}

-We employed a broad spectrum of data analysis and machine learning techniques to develop fast and high-quality surrogates for the Paramak TBR model.
+We employed a broad spectrum of data analysis and machine learning techniques to develop a library of fast and high-quality surrogate models for the expensive Paramak TBR model.
 After reviewing 9~surrogate model families, examining their behaviour on a constrained and unrestricted feature space, and studying their scaling properties, we retrained the best-performing instances to produce properties desirable for practical use.
 The fastest surrogate, an artificial neural network trained on~\num{500000} datapoints, attained an~$R^2=\num{0.985}$ with mean prediction time of~$\SI{0.898}{\micro\second}$, representing a relative speedup of $8\cdot 10^6$ with respect to Paramak.
 Furthermore, we demonstrated the possibility of achieving comparable results using only a training set of size~\num{10000}.

-We further developed a novel adaptive sampling algorithm, QASS, capable of interfacing with any of the presented surrogate models.
-Preliminary testing on a toy theory, qualitatively comparable to Paramak, demonstrated the effectiveness of QASS and behavioural trends consistent with the design of the algorithm.
+We additionally developed a novel adaptive sampling algorithm, QASS, capable of interfacing with any of the surrogate models presented in this work.
+Preliminary testing on a toy theory, qualitatively comparable to Paramak, demonstrated the effectiveness of QASS and key behavioral trends.
 With~\num{100000} initial samples and 100 incremental samples per iteration, QASS achieved a ${\sim}40\%$ decrease in surrogate error compared to a baseline random sampling scheme.
 Further optimisation over the hyperparameter space has strong potential to increase this performance by further reduction of necessary expensive samples, in particular by decreasing the required quantity of initial samples.
-This will allow for future deployment of QASS on the Paramak TBR model in coalition with any of the most effective identified surrogates.
+This will allow for future deployment of QASS on top of any of our most effective identified TBR surrogate models.

 Relevant source code, model instances and datasets are freely available online as well as a more detailed technical report~\cite{github,finalreport}.